This post may contain affiliate links. Read the full disclosure policy here.

 As a librarian in a small university library, I taught students to find, evaluate, and use information.
 Not all information, whether printed or electronic, is valid or valuable.
 Equally important to remember, not every author is an authority.
 Acknowledging my own limitations, I will refer to sources of information written by authors with more expertise.
 Credit will be given and full citation information or Web links will be provided.

 While this site is not a scholarly source, many of the resources used to find information are.
 Please refer to the Bibliography and Quilt Books pages for the citations and linking information to a wealth of information from resources that are appropriate for use in scholarly research.

-I hope visitors to Quilting-in-America will read critically, thinking and evaluating, always considering their own background knowledge.
-Also keeping in mind that I would never knowingly write false or misleading information.
+I hope visitors to Quilting-in-America will critically read, think and evaluate, always considering their own background knowledge.
+Also keep in mind that I would never knowingly write false or misleading information.
 Criticism, comments, suggestions or corrections are encouraged.